Quantum-Cucumber/Pronouninator/CONTRIBUTING.md

     - `herself` -> `{reflexive}`
 - For verbs that change depending on whether the pronoun set is singular or plural, these should be written in the format of `{singular option/plural option}`.
     - `{walks/walk}` -> `She *walks*` or `They *walk*`.
-- Remember that all prompts can be used as either an example or a question, so ensure that the type of pronoun is obvious, if it is removed from the sentence.
+- Remember that all prompts can be used as either an example or a question, so ensure that the type of pronoun is obvious when removed from the sentence.